Last updated on October 27th, 2023 at 14:33

-A question that surfaces often for beginner and novice baristas is “can you use any beans for espresso?” and if you do what is the result?
+A question that surfaces often for beginner and novice barista is “can you use any beans for espresso?” and if you do, what is the result?
 Is it palatable?
 Or is it better thrown away…

 I’ll cut the chase and get straight to the answer.

 You can use any beans to make an espresso, but the result is going to be less than palatable and can even end up with a sour, ash-like taste depending on which beans you use and most likely without the famed rich crema on top.